EWarmerdam/ArmSwingAlgorithm/README.md

 # ArmSwingAlgorithm
-Algorithm that quantifies arm swing
+This algorithm quantifies arm swing during walking based on gyroscope data of the wrist(s).
+More detailed information will soon be published.